jasonraimondi/traverse/README.md

 Traverse is a GitHub explorer.
 You can browse repositories trending by frequency and language.

-It is an Electron app built with React, in TypeScript.
-It uses Jest/Chai + Enzyme for the test framework.
-Webpack to bundle, Redux and Redux Saga for the store, and uses the GitHub REST API with the Axios rest client.
+## Why?

+I love browsing [trending repositories on GitHub](https://github.com/trending).
+Historically, that page was kinda hidden and took some digging to get to.
+I wanted to build an app that would make findind new repositories easier.

 I was building this app, and ended up finding this awesome extension called [GitHunt](http://github.com/kamranahmedse/githunt) using Traverse.
 My only complaint about GitHunt is that it opens every new tab, even when I am in the middle of something.
 I've gotten sidetracked before while opening a new tab and finding a cool project.
 Need to focus?
 Not a problem, Traverse is a dedicated application you can open and close at your hearts content.

+## Stack

+It is an Electron app built with React, in TypeScript.
+It uses Jest/Chai + Enzyme for the test framework.
+Webpack to bundle, Redux and Redux Saga for the store, and uses the GitHub REST API with the Axios rest client.

 ### Development